Print a copy of this fact sheet in

 There are many ways in which people can get infected with HIV and hepatitis B and C viruses.
 If you have been recently infected with one of these viruses, your doctor should notify the local Public Health Unit and work with the local Public Health Unit to investigate possible sources of your infection.

-For more information on infection with blood borne viruses please refer to the Hepatitis B, Hepatitis C or HIV fact sheets.
+For more information on infection with blood borne viruses please refer to the

 Due to the poor record keeping practices at the Five Dock premises, it is not clear how many clients may be at risk.